trnkv/IndicoAbstract/README.md

 # Welcome to IndicoAbstract's documentation!
 Generator of Indico's Book of Abstract.

-## To start the program for the first time you should open folder "src" and run commands in the terminal one by one:
+## To start the program for the first time you should run commands in the terminal one by one:

 1. `pip3 install lxml --user`